arachnetech/homebridge-mqttthing/README.md

         "apply": "return Math.round( message * 2.55 );"
     }
 ```

+The `state` parameter holds an object which may be used to store local state used by the apply function.
+Additionally, `state.global` points at an object shared between all topics.

 This functionality is not currently available when editing MQTT topics using config-ui-x.